map3xyz/assets/README.md

 ### Verifications
 You can note in the previous map that it has a verification object `/networks/matic/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48/maps.json` .

-It followes the 'light curate model'.
+It follows the 'light curate model'.
 In the git repo we will only store the IPFS link on chain. https://kleros.gitbook.io/docs/developer/light-curate